 - Licensed Psychiatric Technician (LPT)

-There were about 66,100 jobs for Psychiatric Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 66,100 jobs in the United States for Psychiatric Technician.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Psychiatric Technician by 2026.
-There will be an estimated 5,600 positions for Psychiatric Technician per year.
+Due to new job openings and attrition, there will be an average of 5,600 job openings in this field each year.